resource center & faqs

 At DLC, we are firm believers that drama is extremely beneficial in increasing self-confidence and teaches young people how to better express themselves.
 In addition to the drama skills they gain, they also learn teamwork skills that will be helpful to them throughout their lives.

 How does my child get a part in the show?

-For all of our classes (with the exception of TYA) each student enrolled is guaranteed a role in the show.
-On the first day of class, we conduct what we refer to as placements.
-We try to avoid the word audition because oftentimes it creates unnecessary anxiety.
+For all of our production classes, each student is guaranteed a role in the show.
+On the first day of class, we conduct what we refer to as “placements”, a term we use to avoid the stress the word “audition” may create.
 Placements are our way to find the best place for your child in the production- the area that will enable them to be most comfortable, learn, and grow.
 We will teach a song from the show, and students who wish to be considered for a solo will sing in front of the class.
 Oftentimes we also will do a group dance and some readings from the script.

 Usually when class starts, students are led in a group drama warm-up followed by a brief discussion of a drama term.
 Then directors begin rehearsing scenes from that day’s class schedule.
 If a student is not in the scene the director is working on, they are working with the assistant director or counselor to learn/review music and choreography, or are working on drama skills through theatre games/class work.

 What if my child is unhappy with their part?

 We understand that occasionally students are initially disappointed if they do not get the role they had their heart set on.
 However, our staff is committed to finding each student’s opportunity to grow and shine on our stage.
 To this end, we choose ensemble shows where each student’s role is extremely important to the theatrical process.
 Regardless of the show title, each student will experience lots of stage time, singing, dancing, acting, drama skills and games, learning, and fun!